 We intend to avoid the 100% prohibited transactions tax by complying with the prohibited transaction safe harbor provisions and conducting activities that would otherwise be prohibited transactions through one or more taxable REIT subsidiaries.
 We may not, however, always be able to identify timberland properties that become part of our “dealer” real estate sales business.
 Therefore, if we sell timberlands which we incorrectly identify as property not held for sale to customers in the ordinary course of business, we may be subject to the 100% prohibited transactions tax.

-Our cash dividends are not guaranteed and may fluctuate.
+Our cash dividends and Operating Partnership distributions are not guaranteed and may fluctuate.

 Generally, REITs are required to distribute 90% of their ordinary taxable income, but not their net capital gains income.
 Accordingly, we do not generally believe that we are required to distribute material amounts of cash since substantially all of our taxable income is generally treated as capital gains income.
 However, a REIT must pay corporate level tax on its undistributed taxable income and capital gains.

 Our Board of Directors, in its sole discretion, determines the amount of quarterly dividends to be paid to our shareholders based on consideration of a number of factors.
 These factors include, but are not limited to, our results of operations, cash flow and capital requirements, economic conditions, tax considerations, borrowing capacity and other factors, including debt covenant restrictions that may impose limitations on cash payments, future acquisitions and divestitures, harvest levels, changes in the price and demand for our products and general market demand for timberlands, including those timberland properties that have higher and better uses.
 Consequently, our dividend levels may fluctuate.
 Because our Operating Partnership distributions are aligned with the dividend, such distributions may also fluctuate.